Which blocks work best together when making a Sampler Quilt?

 Note that some blocks have a more continuous background than others – the three above all have a darker blue/jade or black fabric on every outside edge, so I could put a light or medium sashing against them all, which gives me a wide choice.
 I would need to be more careful choosing a sashing for the pink set above though – although the Windmill block has the cream fabric everywhere in the background, both the others have a mixture of light and dark fabrics on the outside edges, despite the fact that the Light is still obviously the “background”.

-I have decided to choose a selection of circular style blocks – mostly Stars, and will be releasing the free patterns for these blocks in a series of blogs called Skilful Skyful.
+I have decided to choose a selection of circular style blocks – mostly Stars, and am now starting to release the free patterns for these blocks in a series of blogs called Skilful Skyful.